Local SEO is important.

 So don’t do anything pushy, like set up a review station or kiosk to ask for reviews.

-Make sure to have customers leave reviews using their own devices and under their own accounts.
+Make sure to have local customers leave reviews using their own devices and under their own accounts.

 What exactly are citations?